-24, 125 Fundamentals of Physics (3-2) For students of engineering or physical science.
-Electricity, magnetism, electromagnetic waves, and optics.
-Prerequisites: For 24, Math.
+24 Fundamentals of Physics I (3-2) For students of engineering or physical science.
+Prerequisites: Math.
 21 and credit or concurrent enrollment in Math.
-22; for 125, 24 and credit or concurrent enrollment in Math.
-121. Four hours.
+22. Four hours.

 121 Biological Physics (3-2) Physical laws, concepts, and methods discussed with respect to their reference to biology.
 Prerequisites: 12 or 16, Chemistry 2, Math.
 22. Three hours.